-Prepared by Jack M. Whetstone, Extension Aquaculture Specialist, Clemson University, and Mac Watson, South Carolina Department of Natural Resources.
-(New 02/01.)
+Reviewed by W. Cory Heaton, Agriculture & Natural Resources Agent, Clemson University 12/15.
+Originally prepared by Jack M. Whetstone, Extension Aquaculture Specialist, Clemson University, and Mac Watson, South Carolina Department of Natural Resources.
+New 02/01.
+Images added 12/15.

 As in agricultural situations, liming and fertilizing fish ponds will dramatically increase the production of the system.
 A fertilization schedule can dramatically improve fish production in ponds by up to 300 percent, and fertilization can also decrease aquatic weed problems by shading the pond bottom, so that aquatic weeds do not have an opportunity to grow.
 A well-managed recreational fish pond that has a good fertilization program can sustain harvests of 125 pounds of fish per acre per year for a number of years.

 A well-managed pond will provide recreational fishing for years.

 Not all ponds need to be fertilized.
 Those ponds with muddy water, black water ponds where an object cannot be seen at a depth of 18 inches, or ponds with very low pH where liming is not possible, do not need to be fertilized.
 If the pond has aquatic weed growth it should not be fertilized since the fertilizer will only increase growth of the existing weeds and will not be beneficial to phytoplankton.
 Aquatic weed control should be initiated before fertilization is attempted.
 If the pond is a flow-through system where water exchange exceeds 5 percent per day by volume, you will be unable to fertilize the system properly.